 It wasn’t just the emotional side but the lack of support that made my journey hard.
 No time to take me to wash or shower.
 No time to take me to the neonatal unit where my baby lay without me, in a glass box, wires her only companion.
 Food wasn’t given me because I was not at my bed side on time.
 The cruel laugh when I winced as needles punctured my already black thighs everyday, as I was scolded to toughen up.
 The tutting when I couldn’t get out of bed quickly enough.
 The irritated tones when I asked about my daughter after hours of not knowing if she was ok.

 Five weeks of feeling alone, of feeling scared, a burden, and yes unloved.
 Those weeks scarred my soul and burned their hell into my mind.
-Five weeks that turned into months and years of memories that would revisit me in the dead of night taking me back to that room to replay out in my mind as if I had never left, taking me back to the pain.
+Five weeks that turned into months and years of memories that would revisit me in the dead of night, taking me back to that room, to replay in my mind as if I had never left, taking me back to the pain.

-While it took twelve months for my physical damage to heal, the emotional pain continued.
-PTSD the result.
-Anxiety and uncertainty.
+While it took twelve months for my physical damage to heal, the emotional pain continued, PTSD the result as well as anxiety and uncertainty.
 My life changed, the person I was changed.

 I’m not alone in my story.
 Which is why I set up Unfold your Wings to offer support and hope to others.
-Bad postnatal care left me in a cocoon of darkness.
+Bad postnatal care left me in a cocoon of darkness and many others families too.
+When postnatal care is poor, the impact is immense, and can leave women struggling, affecting their mental wellbeing, evening leading to perinatal mental health issues.

 Trauma can have many faces, but it shouldn’t be the face of postnatal care.
 Postnatal care should protect and nurture, it should reduce trauma and wrap families in kindness.
 We must all work together listening to the voices of families to improve postnatal care given in our maternity services.
 Why?
 Because bad postnatal care leaves scars on hearts and minds.
 So let’s help keep women emotionally safe in birth too by making sure that postnatal care is just as important as medical care.